-For the twelfth year in a row the Sixth grade has the opportunity to attend Nature’s Classroom in Ocean Park Maine for a week in May with all of the other sixth graders in the district.
+For the fourteenth year in a row the Sixth grade has the opportunity to attend Nature’s Classroom in Ocean Park Maine for a week in May with all of the other sixth graders in the district.
 This trip began with the goal of bringing together sixth graders from the different schools in our district to work cooperatively on science tasks as teams.
 We hoped this would help the smooth the transition into middle school.
 The trip has been very successful in meeting the goals set out.

 Nature’s Classroom is a science education program dedicated to active learning.
 The site-teachers work to create a living-learning community, integrating the social development of the group with outdoor experiences and science curricula.
 Nature’s Classroom is wonderful.
 The Students spend the week taking a variety of high interest science classes, and participate on a research team applying scientific inquiry skills to solve a problem or answer a question.
 Each team then works cooperatively to present findings at a special assembly.